cfyuen/COP701-Assignment-1/README.md

 # COP701-Assignment-1 #

+## Setting up the program ##
+1. git clone from the repository

+2. Copy the A1.jar to ~/dev

+3. Go to the project directory

-Sample command to start mininet
+4. Sample command to start mininet
 > sudo mn --custom=startall.py --topo=tree,2,3

-Then in the CLI of mininet, you can type in
+5. Then in the CLI of mininet, you can type in
-> startall
+> mininet> startall

 Now all nodes will start automatically and open up a new window.

+## Running commands in nodes ##

-To issue commands in a node
+To issue commands in a node, go to the corresponding terminal of the node
-> Go to the corresponding window
 > help (a list of commands should show up)

 To add a node (here replace * with a number)